 Of course, nostalgia foods are a big part of comfort cuisine.
 The menu of childhood birthday parties—pizza, hot dogs, cake—may rank as comfort food for some.
 Those raised in other parts of the world will show great fondness for the foods they loved as children: sweet Mexican avena rather than American oatmeal, for example.

 Finding America's Favorite Comfort Foods

-Revisiting favorite American comfort foods shows distinctive trends relating to age, childhood regional location, and ethnic upbringing.
+Revisiting favorite American comfort foods shows distinctive trends relating to age, childhood regional location, and upbringing.
 Comfort foods in southern Louisiana are different from those of coastal New England.